ttengwang/dense-video-captioning-pytorch/README.md

 # Pre-trained model

 We provide a pre-trained model from [here](https://drive.google.com/drive/folders/1EqQCzjfJSOyKVq_Rzoi0xAcHLJhVlVht?usp=sharing).
 You can directly download `model-best-RL.pth` and `info.json` and place them into `./save/tsrm_cmg_hrnn_RL_enlarged_trainset`, then run the above code for fast evaluation.
 On the [small validation set (1000 videos)](data/captiondata/expand_trainset/val_1.json), this model achieves a 14.51/10.14 METEOR with ground-truth/learnt proposals.

+# Related project

+[PDVC (ICCV 2021)](https://github.com/ttengwang/PDVC): A simple yet effective dense video captioning method, which integrates the proposal generation and captioning generation into a parallel decoding manner.

 # Citation
 If you find this repo helpful to your research, please consider citing: